palm002/blog/src/markdown-pages/devops.md

 ### A bit about me

 I work at Cognizant Australia and we are always looking for DevOps Engineers of all levels.
-If this is you or you want to move towardss DevOps, feel free to take a look on the job portals, or reach out via LinkedIn and I'll forward your CV.
+If this is you or you want to move towards DevOps, feel free to take a look on the job portals, or reach out via LinkedIn and I'll forward your CV to HR.